 In addition to everything listed above, the Brother CS7000i computerized sewing and quilting machine has a few more cool abilities.

 A dual-LED light illuminates your workspace.
 It’s helpful when sewing dark fabrics or for those users who don’t have as good of near vision as they used to!
-Some users complain about light quality, but here’s a picture below of my light in action in my room.
+Some users complain about light quality, but the picture below shows my light in action in my room.
 I find it more than adequate!

 The lightweight size of the Brother CS7000i sewing machine also makes it very portable.
 The included hard case will also protect it in transit or from collecting dust while sitting on your sewing table.